Edgar Wallace: Themes and critique

 George Orwell commented on Wallace in Raffles and Miss Blandish: "His own ideal was the detective-inspector who catches criminals not because he is intellectually brilliant but because he is part of an all-powerful organization.
 Hence the curious fact that in Wallace's most characteristic stories the ‘clue’ and the ‘deduction’ play no part.
 The criminal is always defeated by an incredible coincidence, or because in some unexplained manner the police know all about the crime beforehand.
 The tone of the stories makes it quite clear that Wallace's admiration for the police is pure bully-worship.
 A Scotland Yard detective is the most powerful kind of being that he can imagine, while the criminal figures in his mind as an outlaw against whom anything is permissible, like the condemned slaves in the Roman arena.
-His policemen behave much more brutally than British policemen do in real life — they hit people with out provocation, fire revolvers past their ears to terrify them and so on — and some of the stories exhibit a fearful intellectual sadism.
+His policemen behave much more brutally than British policemen do in real life — they hit people without provocation, fire revolvers past their ears to terrify them and so on — and some of the stories exhibit a fearful intellectual sadism.
 (For instance, Wallace likes to arrange things so that the villain is hanged on the same day as the heroine is married.)"

 However, the use of plot formulae has been called into question by some.
 The critic Wheeler Winston Dixon maintains that Wallace covered a wide variety of perspectives and characterisations, exploring themes such as feminist self-determination (Barbara on her Own 1926, Four-Square Jane 1929, The Girl from Scotland Yard 1926), upsetting peerage hierarchies (Chick, 1923), science fiction (The Day of Uniting, 1926), schizophrenia (The Man Who Knew, 1919) and autobiography (People, 1926).